Elephant kills handler in western Japan amusement facility

 WAKAYAMA, Japan, March 12, Kyodo

-An animal handler died Sunday after being hit by the trunk of an elephant at an amusement facility complex in western Japan, police said.
+An animal handler died Sunday after being hurled against an iron fence by an elephant at an amusement facility complex in western Japan, police said.

-Wichai Madee from Thailand and another handler were washing the animal in a cage at Adventure World in Shirahama, Wakayama Prefecture, when the elephant began thrashing its trunk back and forth, according to the police.
+Thai national Wichai Madee and another handler were washing the animal in a cage at Adventure World in Shirahama, Wakayama Prefecture, when the elephant suddenly stood up, according to the police.

-The 37-year-old handler, standing in front of the 3.5-ton elephant with a brush in his hand, was flung against iron fences nearby and the elephant then pushed him around with its trunk.
+Madee, 37, standing in front of the 40-year-old, 3.5-ton female elephant with a brush in his hand, was flung against a nearby iron fence and the animal then used its trunk to push him around.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.